-COMPLY input for the 2022 dose assessment are provided in this section and Appendix B. The distance from source-to-receptor reflects the use of a "Central Campus" emission location assumption (N 48° 4' 42.45", W 123° 2' 48.51"; Google Earth, image date July 29, 2021) (see Figure 2.1, yellow marker).
-This Central Campus location was selected because it is considered central to all operations areas.
-Further details regarding dose assessment assumptions can be found in Snyder et al. (2019) and Snyder (2021).
+COMPLY input for the 2023 dose assessment is provided in this section and Appendix B. The distance from source-to-receptor reflects the use of the Central Campus emission location assumption (Figure 2.1).
+Further details regarding dose assessment assumptions can be found in Snyder et al. (2019) and Snyder and Cooley (2024).

 Potential MEI locations for each of the 16 compass directions are provided in Table 3.1.
-Distances from the assumed Central Campus upland release location to the lowland boundary locations are determined by the straight-line path to account for the additional plume transport distance resulting from the vertical difference of the upland (~30 m above the shore) and shore boundaries (i.e., rather than only using the horizontal (map) distance).
-The nearest location where a member of the public would actually reside or abide (e.g., dwelling, business, school, office) relative to the Central Campus emission location was determined to be 230 m WNW.
-Food for the MEI was assumed to be grown at the MEI location.
+Distances from the assumed Central Campus upland release location to the lowland boundary locations are determined by the straight-line path to account for the additional plume transport distance resulting from the vertical difference of the upland (approximately 30 m above the shore) and shore boundaries (i.e., rather than only using the horizontal [map] distance).
+The nearest location where a member of the public would actually reside or abide (e.g., dwelling, business, school, office) relative to the Central Campus emission location was determined to be 234 m (768 ft) W. Food for the MEI was assumed to be grown at the MEI location.

 Potential maximum annual air locations are boundary locations in each of the 16 compass directions provided in Table 3.1.
 The boundary locations do not take credit for the farther tideland boundary of Figure 1.2.
 The maximum annual air location (WAC 2007) dose was determined by COMPLY modeling.
-No members of the public routinely inhabit these boundary locations; food modeling in COMPLY for this maximum annual air location assumed food to be grown at a distance resulting from averaging all terrestrial boundary distances, 145 m (476 ft) from Central Campus, as an overestimating assumption.
+No members of the public routinely inhabit these boundary locations; modeling in COMPLY for this maximum annual air location assumed food is grown at a distance resulting from averaging all terrestrial boundary distances, 145 m (476 ft) from Central Campus, as an overestimating assumption.

-Dispersion modeling for 2022 emissions used a 5-year average meteorological file because detailed hourly data for 2022 were not available (see Table 1.1 and Appendix B).
-The meteorological file used the average 2016-17 and 2019-21 hourly results from a meteorological station 1290 m (0.80 mi) NW of the Central Campus location.
-The 2018 data were not used because hourly results were not available for significant portions of the year.
+Dispersion modeling for emissions used 2023 meteorological data (see Table 1.1 and Appendix B).
+The meteorological file data is from a station 1290 m (0.80 mi) NW of the Central Campus location.

-Smallest Distance to the

-Direction from Smallest Distance to a Campus Boundary

-Central Campus Potential MEI Location Potential Maximum Air Location
+Direction from Central Campus Smallest Distance to a Potential MEI Location Smallest Distance to the Campus Boundary Potential Maximum Air Location

 Ν 1,834 m, res 319 m

 NNE 30,670 m, busi 211 m

 NE 10,000 m, busi 147 m

 ENE 1,877 m, res 129 m

-Е 1,979 m, res 131 m
+E 1,979 m, res 131 m

 ESE 2,678 m, res 154 m

 SE 3,693 m, res 176 m

 SSE 1,532 m, busi 474 m

 S 720 m, res 291 m

 SSW 723 m, res 230 m

 SW 340 m, res 95 m

 WSW 276 m, res 81 m

 W 234 m, res 80 m

 WNW 230 m, res 81 m

 NW 1,261 m, busi 96 m

 NNW 840 m, res 220 m

-(T' 0 1)